 Cigarettes and the Law Factsheet (PDF 1.3 MB)

 It is not illegal for young people under 18 years to smoke cigarettes or e-cigarettes (vapes).
-However, there are laws that limit young people’s access to them, and penalties for selling and supplying cigarettes and vapes to young people.
+However, there are laws that limit young people’s access to them, and penalties for selling or supplying cigarettes and vapes to young people.

 It is against the law for anyone to sell or give cigarettes or vapes to you if you are under 18 years old.